TanmayVig/FastAPI-blog/README.md

 # FastAPI-blog
-Backend for Blog site using FastAPI
+A backend for a blog site made using FastAPI.